QuEnTiNtA/Project2/static_augmentation/README.md

 # Static augmentation

 ## Step to run the run.py
+Python environment : To run the scripts, you will need to install :
+- pytorch : used to build the neural network and run it
+- Albumentation : for the image dataset
+- tqdm : To show the progress as a progress bar

 To run the run.py file, go to the trained_model folder and unzip the best_model3.zip file.
 It was too big to be pushed as a whole.

 Run all the cells to generate the output masks for the prediction.